uvatoc/uvatoc.github.io/src/content/syllabus.md

   meetings which is not also covered by the provided course videos and written materials.
-For most weeks, we will use the full class meetings to answer questions about those materials, and to present example problems that may be similar to the problems assigned to students.
+For most weeks, we will use the full class meetings to answer questions about those materials, and to present example problems that may be similar to assigned cohort problems.
 Other weeks, we may use the full class meetings to talk about topics we think are interesting and relevant, but that will not be covered by any course assessments.